 Steve Jobs Biography and Legacy

 Apple is one of the most well-known technology companies in the world, and its popularity continues to grow with each passing year.
-“Steve Jobs” is a name that has become practically synonymous with the company; he was the CEO of Apple, which he co-founded in 1976.
-In this article, we’ll explore some of the highlights of Jobs’ life.
+The name “Steve Jobs” has become practically synonymous with the company; he was the CEO of Apple, which he co-founded in 1976.
+Jobs led an interesting and eventful life as an entrepreneur, inventor, and designer.

 After graduating from high school in 1972, Jobs attended Reed College in Portland, Oregon, for two years.
 He dropped out to visit India and study Eastern religions in the summer of 1974.

 In 1975 Jobs joined a group known as the Homebrew Computer Club.
 One member, a technical whiz named Steve Wozniak, was trying to build a small computer.
 Jobs became fascinated with the marketing potential of such a computer.
-In 1976 he and Wozniak formed their company.
-They called it Apple Computer Company.
+In 1976 he and Wozniak formed their company, funding it by selling Job's Volkswagen bus and Wozniak's prized scientific calculator.
+They called their new venture Apple Computer Company.

-Shortly after that, Jobs and Wozniak redesigned their computer, with the idea of selling it to individual users.
-The Apple II went to market in 1977, with impressive first-year sales of $2.7 million.
-The company's sales grew to $200 million within three years.
+Jobs and Wozniak sold their first computer, the Apple I, generating almost $775,000 in sales.
+They redesigned their computer with the idea of selling it to individual users, and the Apple II went to market in 1977 with impressive first-year sales of $2.7 million.
+The company's sales grew to almost $200 million within three years.
 Jobs and Wozniak had opened an entirely new market—personal computers.

 In 1986 Jobs purchased a small company called Pixar from filmmaker George Lucas.
 Pixar specialized in computer animation.
-Nine years later Pixar released Toy Story, a huge box office hit.
+Nine years later Pixar release Toy Story, a huge box office hit.
 Pixar later went on to make Toy Story 2 and A Bug's Life, which Disney distributed, and Monsters, Inc., among other hits.
+In 2006, Pixar merged with Disney, and as a result, Jobs became the largest shareholder of Disney stock.

-In December of 1996, Apple purchased NeXT Software for over $400 million.
-Jobs returned to Apple as a part-time consultant to the chief executive officer (CEO).
+In December 1996, Apple purchased NeXT Software for over $400 million.
+After more than 10 years away from the company, Jobs returned to Apple as a part-time consultant to the chief executive officer (CEO).

 Back at Apple